yousinix/fos-v2/README.md

 <!-- /TOC -->

+### Notes about this fork:

+- QEMU doesn't support scrolling by default and several solutions found on the internet doesn't seem to work with this project for some reason.
+- Another issue when building an error with qemu was always present it was solved in this [issue](https://github.com/yousinix/fos-v2/issues/12#issuecomment-2391239145) thanks to [josefnagy1999](https://github.com/josefnagy1999)
+- I tried to check wether the QEMU problem was present in Windows too, but I had some problems with getting FOS to work on VSCode in Windows, I will try to look into it but in the meantime it's open to contribution.
+- Steps to install and run on Arch based distros were added.

 ## 1. What's Different?

 1. **No Eclipse!** — Can be used with any text editor, _defaults to Visual Studio Code_.